 The best way to avoid choking is to avoid at risk foods.
 Always give food to your baby when they are sitting down.
 No eating on the move or lying down.
 Always stay with your child when they are eating in case they do choke.

-High Risk Foods
+High Risk Foods to Avoid

 - Nuts, seeds